Kamelia Afshinnia, PhD

-Dr. Kamal Kadel is currently a postdoctoral fellow in Professor Lead’s group at the CENR.
+Dr. Kamal Kadel was a postdoctoral fellow in Professor Lead’s group at the CENR.
 He earned his Ph.D. in Physics from Florida International University, Miami, FL.
 During his Ph.D., he gained the expertise in synthesis and characterization of various inorganic nanomaterials, which find applications in various fields such as clean energy production and environmental remediation.
 His current research in CENR focuses on the large scale synthesis and characterization of polymer coated iron oxide nanomaterials and their application to the environmental remediation.

 Ruth Merrifield, PhD

-Dr. Ruth Merrifield is a Research Assistant Professor within the CENR.
+Dr. Ruth Merrifield was a Research Assistant Professor within the CENR.
 She earned her PhD in nanoscale physics at the University of Birmingham (UK) followed by a postdoctoral position in nanoecotoxocology at the same university, combining her interest in the environment with her love of physics.
 Her research interests are based around the effect of environmental and toxicological media on the state of nanoparticles (particularly oxidation states, surface interactions and dissolution rates) and how this affects the transport, uptake and toxicity of nanoparticles.
 Current projects include; The synthesis of core-shell structured metal nanoparticles and their transformations; Algal and daphnid uptake and toxicity of ceria nanoparticles; The effect on ceria nanoparticle chemistry due to ecotoxicological and environmental conditions; The fate and behavior silver nanoparticles in waste water treatment plants and surface waters.

 Soubantika Palchoudhury, PhD, MS